Special Event Permit Detail

 County Clerk and Recorder

-Status: More Information NeededComments: I have reached out to the applicant and reminded them that they must also apply for a Special Event Liquor License at least 30-days prior to the event.
-Thank you, Deirdre
+Status: ApprovedComments: I have reached out to the applicant and reminded them that they must also apply for a Special Event Liquor License at least 30-days prior to the event.
+Thank you, Deirdre There is not a Special Event Liquor Permit for this event.
+According to the applicant-they are not providing alcohol Deirdre

 Flood - Larimer County